-During the year ended June 30, 2021, Sandfire Resources Ltd. paid exploration expenses amounting to \$81,140 (2020: \$32,095) on behalf of the Company.
-Included in accounts payable and accrued liabilities at June 30, 2021 was \$0 (June 30, 2020: \$nil) payable to Sandfire Resources Ltd. See Note 11 for information about the Company's loans payable to Sandfire Resources Ltd (parent).
+During the three months ended September 30, 2021, Sandfire Resources Ltd. paid exploration expenses amounting to \$nil(2020: \$nil) on behalf of the Company which has been reimbursed.
+Included in accounts payable and accrued liabilities at September 30, 2021 was \$nil (June 30, 2021: \$nil) payable to Sandfire Resources Ltd.